sokuenryan/StackTack-App/README.md

 ### Note <br>
 ***All data input areas are intended for ***basic info only*** and **NOT** for the user to create or generate ANY sensative or confidential information***<br>
-However, backend is needed so that multiple users ***can*** use the application on more than one browser due to the fact that it's client-side only at the moment.<br>
+However, backend is needed so that multiple users ***can*** use the application on more than one browser due to the fact that it's client-side only at the moment and all their data can remain separate from other users.<br>

 ## Contributing
 ### Welcoming contributional help from the community! <br> Here’s how you can get involved: ###